rebrec/dodo-script-manager/Readme.md

 script on a specific computer or for a specific user (by adding thoses computers or users to the script's "tester" list).

-Please note that thoses 2 variables are just strings, so the version number could be anything and not only numerical value.
+Please note that thoses 2 variables are just strings, so the version number could be anything and not only numerical values.

 ##### Script Body